iluwatar/java-design-patterns/health-check/README.md

 * Health Monitoring
 * Service Health Check

-## Intent
+## Intent of Health Check Design Pattern

-The Health Check pattern is designed to proactively monitor the health of individual software components or services, allowing for quick identification and remediation of issues that may affect overall system functionality.
+The Health Check pattern in Java is designed to proactively monitor the health of individual software components or services, allowing for quick identification and remediation of issues that may affect overall system functionality in microservices architectures.

-## Explanation
+## Detailed Explanation of Health Check Pattern with Real-World Examples

 Real-world example

 > Consider a hospital where patient monitoring systems are used to ensure the health of patients.
-Each monitoring device periodically checks the vital signs of a patient (such as heart rate, blood pressure, and oxygen levels) and reports back to a central system.
+Each monitoring device periodically checks the vital signs of a patient and reports back to a central system.
+Similarly, in Java-based software systems, a Health Check pattern allows each service to periodically report its status to a central monitoring system.
 If any device detects abnormal vital signs, it triggers an alert for immediate medical attention.
 Similarly, in software, a Health Check pattern allows each service to periodically report its status to a central monitoring system.
 If a service is found to be unhealthy, the system can take corrective actions such as alerting administrators, restarting the service, or redirecting traffic to healthy instances, thereby ensuring continuous and reliable operation.

 In plain words

 > The Health Check Pattern is like a regular doctor's visit for services in a microservices architecture.
 It helps in early detection of issues and ensures that services are healthy and available.

-## Programmatic Example
+## Programmatic Example of Health Check Pattern in Java

-The Health Check design pattern is a pattern that allows a system to proactively monitor the health of its components.
-This pattern is particularly useful in distributed systems where the health of individual components can affect the overall health of the system.
+The Health Check design pattern is particularly useful in distributed systems where the health of individual components can affect the overall health of the system.
+Using Spring Boot Actuator, developers can easily implement health checks in Java applications.

 In the provided code, we can see an example of the Health Check pattern in the `App` class and the use of Spring Boot's Actuator.